 Or did it?
 Who was carrying a lantern at this hour?
 Where were they going?

-The door to the black cart slid shut, dividing Touko from the village in which she’d spent her entire life.
+The door to the black cart slid shut, dividing Touko from the village where she’d spent her entire life.
 She couldn’t see the lantern anymore.

 No comments: